 Thus, as this FLICKA states, freedom from the more moribund constraints of civilization did indeed play a role in the settling of the West (as in the exploits of some pioneers who wanted to escape civilization to fend their own way in the wilderness).
 But, the role of God’s command to preach the Gospel and establish the Kingdom of God must also be acknowledged.
 Parents who teach this historical truth to their children will help protect them from any erroneous conclusions about history and America that FLICKA may possibly generate.

+FLICKA is a modernized re-telling of the children's book MY FRIEND FLICKA by Mary O'Hara.
+The boy in the book has been changed to a girl.
+Teenager Katie McLothlin comes home to her family's ranch in Wyoming after having an academic problem at school.
+A wild Mustang horse saves her from a mountain lion, and she brings the horse home and names it Flicka, which means wild girl.
+Her father is angry about the horse, because Mustangs are known to break up a herd of tame horses.
+He wants to sell Flicka, but Katie has other ideas.
 FLICKA is an entertaining, heartwarming and absorbing family movie.
 Alison Lohman gives a spirited, versatile performance as Katie.
 She is ably supported by the rest of the cast.
 The movie's a little slow in spots, and children may want to see more scenes with Katie training and riding Flicka.
 The movie celebrates the family bonds that can keep families together, but it seems to go a little too far in making the father the bad guy.
 Also, the movie has a light Romantic view of the West that favors wild independence above civilization.